pytorch/pytorch/docs/source/quantization.rst

        this project is an early prototype and has been paused

 2. Where can I get ONNX support for my quantized model?:

    Supporting export to onnx model is not a priority for PyTorch quantization, please open an issue in `GitHub - onnx/onnx <https://github.com/onnx/onnx>`_  when you encounter problems with ONNX, or reach out to people in this list: `PyTorch Governance | Maintainers | ONNX exporter <https://pytorch.org/docs/stable/community/persons_of_interest.html#onnx-exporter>`_

-3. How can use quantization with LSTM's?
+3. How can use quantization with LSTM's?:

    LSTM is supported through our custom module api in both eager mode and fx graph mode quantization.
 Examples can be found at
    Eager Mode: `pytorch/test_quantized_op.py TestQuantizedOps.test_custom_module_lstm <https://github.com/pytorch/pytorch/blob/master/test/quantization/core/test_quantized_op.py#L2782>`_
    FX Graph Mode: `pytorch/test_quantize_fx.py <https://github.com/pytorch/pytorch/blob/master/test/quantization/fx/test_quantize_fx.py#L4102>`_